AIDL-PROJ-2022/enhanced-srgan/README.md

 ### Abstract

 Image super-resolution (SR) is the process of recovering high-resolution (HR) images from low-resolution (LR) images.
-It is an essential class of image processing techniques in computer vision and image processing.
-It has a wide range of real-world applications, such as medical imaging, satellite imaging, surveillance and security, and astronomical imaging, amongst others.
+It is an important class of image processing techniques in computer vision and image processing with a wide range of real-world applications, such as medical imaging, satellite imaging, surveillance and security, and astronomical imaging.

 With the fast progress in deep learning techniques in recent years, deep learning-based SR models have been actively explored and often achieve state-of-the-art performance on various benchmarks of super-resolution tasks.
-Several deep learning methods have been applied to solve SR tasks, ranging from the early Convolutional Neural Networks (CNN) based models, to recent promising Generative Adversarial network-based SR approaches.
+Several deep learning methods have been applied to solve SR tasks, ranging from the early Convolutional Neural Networks (CNN) based models to recent promising Generative Adversarial network-based SR approaches.

 In this project, we implement the Enhanced Super-Resolution Generative Adversarial Network (ESRGAN), capable of generating realistic textures when performing single image super-resolution (SISR).
 This implementation was introduced